 The exception is journeys between Bingley, Bradford Forster Square, Crossflatts, Ilkley, Doncaster, Leeds and Skipton made on Class 321, 322 and 333 electric trains, where we’ve been running a trial Northern

 Mobility Scooter Permit scheme to extend travel to customers who use a scooter

 What do I need to do if I live or want to travel within the trial area?

 If you do wish to travel with your non-folding mobility scooter between any of the stations listed above

 we ask you to apply for a permit under the trial Northern Mobility Scooter Permit scheme before you

 bring a scooter on our trains.
 This is so we can check it meets the standards that make it safe for us to take it on board.
 There’s an application form for a permit at the back of this guide – just follow the instructions.

 Once you have your permit, it’s only valid for the scooter you told us about in your application and between the stations specified.
-The permit is also only valid for travelling with Northern, Other train operators and transport companies may not take your scooter on board, even if you show them your Northern permit.
-If you need to travel with another train operator or transport company for your trip, please make sure you check their Conditions for travelling with mobility scooters.
+The permit is only valid for travelling with Northern, other train operators and transport companies may not take your scooter on board, even if you show them your Northern permit.
+If you need to travel with another train operator or transport company for your trip, please make sure you check their conditions for travelling with mobility scooters.